HPCL/autoperf/example/README.rst

     default: current working directory

-  taulib
+  tauroot

     value: a string

-    meaning: a path to find TAU libraries
+    meaning: <tauroot>/lib and <tauroot>/bin will be searched for TAU librires and binaries

     mandatory: yes